 - teenagers can spend time thinking about the career they’d like after high school.
 This means they will be more motivated to study as they’ll be doing it more purposefully!

 If you take advantage of these benefits, you’ll notice your homeschooling journey is a lot less stressful as you’ll have your children more on board with your vision for their education.
-Hopefully, you can build this vision together during the deschooling period and find an educational solution that suits everyone.

 But, Why is Deschooling Necessary?

 Why do you need to deinstitutionalize children anyway?
 Won’t it just happen naturally?

 If we’ve only ever been educated in a school system, we need to deschool ourselves because we are (ourselves and our children) institutionalized.

 Because there is so much momentum behind institutionalized schooling, we need to separate ourselves from it and look at the idea from afar.
 We need to let go of our ‘school’ mindset and develop something far richer, far deeper.

 For some, deschooling will undoubtedly involve a bit of mourning over our old-school lives.
 This was the case for me when I started homeschooling.